Harshitsharmax/Machine-Learning-Prediction-Models/README.md

 8. **Rock vs. Mine Prediction** - Classifies sonar signals as either rocks or mines (submarine objects) based on the energy of the signal at different frequencies.

 9. **Spam Mail Prediction** - Classifies emails as spam or not spam based on the content and metadata of the emails.

+10. **Medical Insurance Cost Prediction** - Predicts the cost for Health Insurance based on various features like Age, BMI and number of children.

 ## Usage